legacyLD/rails-pet-lab/docs/part-1.md

   <details>
     <summary>Hint: how to generate migration to add foreign key?</summary>
-    The example from the docs adds a user foreign key to a products table, by running `bin/rails generate migration AddUserRefToProducts user:references`, but you can also use something like `rails g migration AddUserRefToProducts user:belongs_to`.
+    The example from the docs adds a owner foreign key to a products table, by running `bin/rails generate migration AddownerRefToProducts owner:references`, but you can also use something like `rails g migration AddownerRefToProducts owner:belongs_to`.
 Just replace the example models with the names this app needs!
   </details>

 1. In the Terminal, open up the Rails console, and create a few associated instances of pets and owners.